 What makes Sephora’s marketing strategy remarkable?

 Sephora stands out among the competition with their value-first approach.
-Their marketing tactics stem from the original hook: “Try before you buy.”
+Sephora’s marketing strategy stems from the original hook: “Try before you buy.”
 This tactic educates consumers on products to influence their purchasing decision.

 Why does Sephora’s strategy work?